 Why Does My RV Freezer Get Frosty?

-Frost inside the RV freezer is caused when moisture comes into contact with the coils inside and freezes.
+Frost inside an RV freezer is caused when moisture comes into contact with the coils inside and freezes.
 This can be caused by opening the door of your RV freezer too often and for too long.
 It can lead to loss of storage space, odors, and ineffective sealing of your freezer door.
-Moreover, it can affect the quality of your food and lead to a condition called freezer burn or frostbitten food.
+More importantly, it can affect the quality of your food and lead to a condition called freezer burn or frostbitten food.

 What is Freezer Burn and What Causes it?

-When the contents or food items are oxidized, it is called a freezer burn.
+Freezer burn is when the contents or food items are oxidized.
 This happens when air reaches the food.
 It then dehydrates the food by reacting with the water molecules.
 This leads to grayish and brown-colored spots on your food.
-Not storing your food in airtight containers or putting them in the freezer when they are still hot can lead to freezer burns.
+Not storing your food in airtight containers or putting them in the freezer when they're still hot can lead to freezer burns.

 Usually, people keep their refrigerators at an ideal temperature of 39 degrees F (4 degrees Celsius).
 However, for freezers, we recommend keeping the temperature at around -0.4 degrees F (-18 degrees Celsius).
-Keeping at these ideal temperatures will lead to better performance of the freezer as well as make your food last longer.
+Keeping at these ideal temperatures will lead to better performance as well as helping your food last longer.